tntp/tntpr/vignettes/introduction.md

 Start your analysis with a good-looking .docx file as output, right off the bat.
 Right now we have just a single TNTP template, "Data Memo", but it can be adapted and improved and if we have other common needs (a different set of headings?) those can easily be separate templates.

-To access templates once you've installed the tntpr package, go to File -&gt; New File -&gt; R Markdown -&gt; From Template.
+**To access templates once you've installed the tntpr package:** go to `File` -&gt; `New File` -&gt; `R Markdown` -&gt; `From Template`.
 You'll see a choice "Data Memo" from the tntpr package.
 Just specify the document's file name and the directory you want it in (ideally a Bitbucket repository) and you're off!

 A file `tntp-style-file.docx` will be copied into that directory; leave it there.
 That provides the TNTP .docx stylings when you re-knit your R Markdown document.

-### Chart making
+### Chart styles

 #### TNTP colors